YanisYe/Gastech-Optimize-Agent/README.md

 python model/test.py
 ```

-The testing process will:
+**The testing process will:**
-- Load the trained models for specified regions
+- 🔄 Load the trained models for specified regions
-- Evaluate performance using the trained policies
+- 📊 Evaluate performance using the trained policies
-- Generate detailed results and visualizations
+- 📈 Generate detailed results and visualizations
-- Merge results from all regions into consolidated files
+- 🔗 Merge results from all regions into consolidated files
-- Output environmental impact analysis
+- 🌍 Output environmental impact analysis

-### Analysis
+### 📊 Analysis

 For detailed analysis of RL area technology impact: